What Do Cross-Country Surveys Tell Us About Social Capital?

-University of Zurich, Deparment of Economics, Working Paper No. 352, 2020, Revised version
+University of Zurich, Department of Economics, Working Paper No. 352, Revised version

-We validate survey measures of social capital with a new behavioral data set that examines whether citizens report a lost wallet to its owner.
-Using data from more than 17,000 lost wallets across 40 countries, we find that survey measures of social capital — especially questions concerning generalized trust or generalized morality — are strongly and significantly correlated with country-level differences in wallet reporting rates.
+We assess the predictive power of survey measures of social capital with a new behavioral data set that examines whether citizens report a lost wallet to its owner.
+Using data from more than 17,000 “lost” wallets across 40 countries, we find that survey measures of social capital — especially questions concerning generalized trust or generalized morality — are strongly and significantly correlated with country-level differences in wallet reporting rates.
 A second finding is that lost wallet reporting rates predict unique variation in the outputs of social capital, such as economic development and government effectiveness, not captured by existing measures.

 Keywords: Social capital, trust, honesty, field experiment, surveys

 JEL Classification: C93, C83, Z10, O10